What is Post Graduation?

 Postgraduate Diploma

-Postgraduate diplomas provide focused, practical education without requiring full master's degree commitment.
+Postgraduate diplomas provide focused, practical education without requiring a full master's degree commitment.
 These programs typically last one to two years and emphasize specialized skills in areas such as management, computer applications, digital marketing, and other technical specializations.

 Postgraduate Certificate